 By 1950, library use had increased tremendously.
 Although the James Kilbourne Memorial Library Building was less than 25 years old, the growing collection and increasing circulation were already straining the facility, and it was finally expanded in 1956.

 Although the community supported the Library through its patronage, it had thus far refused to pay for it with local tax support.
 This finally changed in 1992, when the community voted to support a 2.2 mill property tax levy to maintain service at Old Worthington Library and fund a new library to provide service to the growing northwest-area population.
-This levy is set to expire in 2014.
+This levy was scheduled to expire in 2015.

 In the early 2000s, the Library was one again faced with an increase in use coupled with a decline in revenue.
 Thanks to a grassroots campaign led by members of the Friends of Worthington Libraries and the library board, the Library was successful in passing a permanent 2.6 mill property tax levy in November 2005.

 Worthington Libraries received national recognition when it was named the 2007 Library of the Year by Library Journal magazine and Gale Publishing.
 Worthington Libraries is one of only 20 libraries in the country to have received a five-star rating from Library Journal in every Index of Library Service that has been published.

 In April 2008, 12 years after the opening of Northwest Library, the new Worthington Park Library opened.
 Located in the Worthington Park Shopping Center, this storefront library serves patrons in the northeast section of our service area and was expanded to meet growing demand in 2013.